sanworks/Bpod_Wiki/docs/install-and-update/installing-bpod.md

 ## Ubuntu Linux
 These are instructions for setting up Bpod on a computer running Ubuntu

-We recommend at least an Intel Corei5 processor and 8GB of RAM.
+We recommend at least a 11th generation Intel Corei5 processor and 16GB of RAM.

 This tutorial assumes you have loaded Bpod's firmware if you self-assembled the state machine.